-Under the Road Vehicle Standards (RVS) legislation, some vehicles cannot be entered on the Register of Approved Vehicles (RAV) through the concessional RAV entry approval pathway until:
+Under the Road Vehicle Standards legislation, some vehicles can’t be entered on the Register of Approved Vehicles (RAV) through the concessional RAV entry approval pathway until:

-- they have been manufactured or modified by a RAW approval holder in accordance with an approved Model Report, and
+- they have been modified or manufactured by a RAW approval holder in accordance with an approved Model Report, and

-- verified by an authorised vehicle verifier approval holder.
+- verified by an authorised vehicle verifier (AVV) approval holder.